ChrisVilches/Ruby-Behavior-Tree/README.md

 ### Generate random trees

-Mostly created for the purpose of debugging and testing various trees in development mode, you can generate random trees by executing the following code:
+Mostly created for debugging and testing various trees in development mode, you can generate random trees by executing the following code:

 ```ruby
 random_tree = BehaviorTree::Builder.build_random_tree